markehammons/Skylight/README.md

 ## Building

 To build this project, run `sbt compile` in the root of the project directory.
-If the build fails, please check to make sure that the following settings are in build.sbt
+If the build fails, Please check to make sure the following settings in build.sbt point to your xdg-shell-unstable-v6.xml, your include path, and the path that contains the .so files on your system.
 ```scala
 xdgShellProtocolLocation := file("/usr/share/wayland-protocols/unstable/xdg-shell/xdg-shell-unstable-v6.xml")